 The next option would be selling the house outright.
 If unsettled financial obligations exist, however, this could prove difficult.
 All debts must be paid out of the sale of the property, and in some cases, the money owed through mortgages, taxes, judgements, and/or liens can be higher than the property price.
 If you decide to do any maintenance, cleaning, or renovations beforehand, make sure to focus on areas that will give you the most return on investment.

 Option 3: Turn the Property into a Rental

 Finally, you may decide to rent the property out to generate passive income, though your rate and demand will depend on the property’s location and condition.
 Make sure to check any city ordinances or homeowner association rules in the area before deciding to lease out the home.

 Hiring a property manager may also be a good idea, particularly if you don’t live near the residence.
 This person (or company) can handle the leasing and management of the house.
 It is your responsibility to ensure, somehow, that repairs and precautionary measures are met, and being a landlord affords you a whole new host of liabilities.
 If you are considering turning the property into a Bed and Breakfast or weekly rental, please keep in mind that maintenance and management costs increase exponentially to the level of traffic.

 What Is Best for My Family?

 Inheriting a home can be great, or sometimes terrible, and a lot of it depends on the decisions you make from the very start.
 We recommend using this short list to begin weighing your options, and then finalize your plan with the help of our experienced estate planning attorneys who can offer a balanced perspective and draw up any legal agreements or estate planning documents that may be necessary to accomplish your goals.
-If you’d like to get started, we invite you to schedule an appointment with our Pittsburgh estate planning lawyers at 724-841-1393.
+If you’d like to get started, we invite you to schedule an appointment with our estate planning lawyers.